pepstock-org/Charba-Wiki/docs/DefaultsCharts.md

 Bar element is used to represent the bars in a bar chart.

-The [bar](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Bar.html) configuration is nested into the elements configuration as following:
+The [bar](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Bar.html) configuration is nested in the elements configuration as following:

 ```java
 // --------------------------------------